1009 Campus Drive

 Ferris students are also invited to become part of a team (such as the Human Powered Vehicle Team).
 Teams have a great time designing their competitive products, building long-lasting friendships, and learning important skills for the future.
 Also, it looks great on resumes!
 Employers are seriously interested in what affiliations students belong to outside the classroom.

-The Bachelor of Science degree in Mechanical Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org.
+The Bachelor of Science in Mechanical Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Program Criteria for Mechanical Engineering Technology.

-The Associate of Applied Science degree in Mechanical Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org.
+The Associate of Applied Science in Mechanical Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Program Criteria for Mechanical Engineering Technology.